-The best place to start organizing is front and center; some place where you can often enjoy and admire the results of your work.
-A place where you can compliment yourself on your achievement every time you go there.
-Being complementary to yourself about each organizing achievement is the key to motivating yourself to keep up the good work.
+The best place to start organizing is front and center; some place where you can enjoy and admire the results of your work, not some hidden, out-of-the-way cubbyhole you rarely see.
+A place where you can compliment yourself on your achievement every time you see it.
+Being complimentary to yourself about each organizing achievement can motivate you to keep up the good work.

 Get out a box or grocery bag in case you have anything to donate to the food bank.
-Take everything off a shelf and wipe down the shelf.
-If the surface of the shelf doesn’t appeal to you, consider applying contact paper to make it attractive, smooth and easy to keep clean.
+Take everything off a shelf and put it on the counter.
+Wipe down the shelf.
+If the surface of the shelf doesn’t appeal to you, consider applying a lovely contact paper to make it more attractive, smoother and easier to clean.

 Now look at what you pulled off the shelf.
 Are any of the foods spoiled or past their expiration date?
 Toss them.
 (Yes, you have permission to throw them away).
-Are any of the foods things you don’t like to eat yourself?
+Are any of the items foods which you don’t prefer eating?
 If they are already opened, throw them away.
 If not, put them in the box for the food bank.

 Now, clean and dust the outside of all the bottles and boxes of food that you have left.
-Do they look good to eat?
-Place the ones that appeal to you back on the shelf.
-If something is still fresh, but something about it doesn’t appeal to you; then you probably won’t eat it.
+Group like items together: tuna fish with other canned meats, jams and jellies together, etc. Place the items which appeal to you back on the shelf, tall items in the back, shorter in front.
+If something is still fresh, but anything about it doesn’t appeal to you; then you probably won’t eat it.
 So just put it in the food bank box now, instead of waiting for it to spoil and then tossing it out.

 Now go back and look at your fresh, tidy cupboard.
 Congratulate yourself sincerely and think about how great it will be to do just one more cupboard tomorrow.